 How does a road go on a “diet?”

 Not every street needs fewer lanes, but some need to slow down.
-That’s where “traffic calming” comes in — think speed humps, curb extensions, or mini roundabouts to reduce speeds and crashes in residential neighborhoods.
+That’s where “traffic calming” comes in — think speed humps, curb extensions, or roundabouts to reduce speeds and crashes in residential neighborhoods.
 (Want one on your block?
 You can submit it for consideration.)

 Part of the bigger picture

-Both of these methods are part of the Vision Zero initiative adopted in 2020, aimed at eliminating traffic fatalities and serious injuries on Kansas City streets by 2030.
-You can see if your daily commute overlaps with any danger zones on the city’s High Injury Network map, with some perilous standouts including 39th Street, Truman Road, and Independence Ave.
+You can see if your daily commute overlaps with any danger zones on the city’s High Injury Network map, with some perilous standouts including 39th Street, Truman Road, and Independence Avenue.

 Road diets alone can cut collisions by ~20% or more, per the Federal Highway Administration.